pinchunchou/cmssw/HLTrigger/Configuration/python/README.md

 ### HLT customization functions for 2023 Run-3 studies

-customizeHLTFor2023_v3_NoCaloJEC includes:
+customizeHLTFor2023_v3 includes:
 - new 2023 HCAL PF rechits thresholds
 - new 2023 HCAL rechits thresholds in CaloJets (hltTowerMakerForAll)
 - new 2023 PF hadron calibration
 - new 2023 Jet Energy Correction for PF jets (AK4PFHLT, AK8PFHLT)
+- new 2022 Jet Energy Correction for Calo jets (AK4CaloHLT, AK8CaloHLT)

+The OBSOLETE customization functions are as follows.

+customizeHLTFor2023_v3_NoCaloJEC:
+- new 2023 HCAL PF rechits thresholds
+- new 2023 HCAL rechits thresholds in CaloJets (hltTowerMakerForAll)
+- new 2023 PF hadron calibration
+- new 2023 Jet Energy Correction for PF jets (AK4PFHLT, AK8PFHLT)
 - old 2022 Jet Energy Correction for Calo jets (AK4CaloHLT, AK8CaloHLT) --> to be updated

-The OBSOLETE customization functions are as follows.

 customizeHLTFor2023_v2:
 - new 2023 HCAL PF rechits thresholds
 - old 2022 HCAL rechits thresholds in CaloJets (hltTowerMakerForAll) --> WRONG!
 - new 2023 PF hadron calibration
 - new 2023 Jet Energy Correction for PF jets (AK4PFHLT, AK8PFHLT)
-- new 2023 Jet Energy Correction for Calo jets (AK4CaloHLT, AK8CaloHLT) obtained with the old 2022 HCAL rechits thresholds in CaloJets --> WRONG!
+- bugged 2023 Jet Energy Correction for Calo jets (AK4CaloHLT, AK8CaloHLT) obtained with the old 2022 HCAL rechits thresholds in CaloJets --> WRONG!

 customizeJECFor2023_noAK8CaloHLT:
 - new 2023 HCAL PF rechits thresholds
 - old 2022 HCAL rechits thresholds in CaloJets (hltTowerMakerForAll) --> WRONG!
 - new 2023 PF hadron calibration
 - new 2023 Jet Energy Correction for PF jets (AK4PFHLT, AK8PFHLT)
-- new 2023 Jet Energy Correction for Calo jets obtained with the old 2022 HCAL rechits thresholds in CaloJets, only for AK4CaloHLT --> WRONG!
+- bugged 2023 Jet Energy Correction for Calo jets obtained with the old 2022 HCAL rechits thresholds in CaloJets, only for AK4CaloHLT --> WRONG!

 ```